Particular/docs.particular.net/previews/cosmosdb/transactions.md

 snippet: IIncomingLogicalMessageContextBehavior

-### Interaction with Outbox
+### Interaction with outbox

+[Outbox](/nservicebus/outbox) message guarantees work by bypassing the remaining message processing pipeline when an outbox record is located.
+Since this stage occurs after the normal bypass logic is executed, no [`PartitionKey`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.partitionkey?view=azure-dotnet) is available to locate an existing outbox record.

-This stage occurs after the Outbox feature behaviors are executed.
-To preserve most Outbox functionality in this case, this persistance introduces a [new `LogicalOutboxBehavior`](logicaloutbox.md) in the same `IIncomingLogicalMessageContext` stage as the custom behavior.
-As a result, the custom behavior must be inserted into the pipeline _before_ the LogicalOutboxBehavior.
+This persistance introduces a new `LogicalOutboxBehavior` to locate the outbox record and bypass the remaining message processing pipeline in the same `IIncomingLogicalMessageContext` stage as the custom `PartitionKey` behavior.
+As a result, the custom behavior must be inserted into the pipeline _before_ the `LogicalOutboxBehavior`.

-To specify the ordering:
+To specify the ordering for the custom `PartitionKey` behavior:

 snippet: InsertBeforeLogicalOutbox

-To register the behavior:
+To register the custom `PartitionKey` behavior:

 snippet: CosmosDBRegisterLogicalBehavior

 WARN: Caution must be used when custom behaviors have been introduced in the pipeline that [dispatch messages immediately](/nservicebus/messaging/send-a-message.md#dispatching-a-message-immediately).
-If these behaviors execute before the [`LogicalOutboxBehavior`](logicaloutbox.md) the [Outbox message guarantees](/nservicebus/outbox/#how-it-works) may be broken.
+If these behaviors execute before the `LogicalOutboxBehavior` the [Outbox message guarantees](/nservicebus/outbox/#how-it-works) may be broken.

 ## Sharing the transaction